LUMIERE05/ANN-dog_and_cat_classifier/README.md

 4. You need to run python file name "FEEDFORWARD.py" to find best configuration
 5. You need to run python file name "main.py"

+note:
+you can use arduino or similar to make robot using data from ANN

 Dataset's source: https://github.com/laxmimerit/dog-cat-full-dataset

 I hope i can help you with my code :)